paultongyoo/churn-model-evaluation-platform/README.md

 ## CI-CD Implementation

-* [GitHub Actions ↗](https://github.com/features/actions) was used to execute the following Continuous integration and Continuous Delivery (CI/CD) process.
+* [GitHub Actions ↗](https://github.com/features/actions) was used to execute the following Continuous Integration and Continuous Delivery (CI/CD) process.
 * See `.github/workflows/deploy-prefect.yml` for details.

 ```mermaid